-Short Title: (Public) NC Compassionate Care Act.
-Sponsors: Referred to: April 8, 2021 A BILL TO BE ENTITLED AN ACT ENACTING THE NORTH CAROLINA COMPASSIONATE CARE ACT.
-The General Assembly of North Carolina enacts: SECTION 1.
-Chapter 90 of the General Statutes is amended by adding a new Article to read: "Article 5H.
-"North Carolina Compassionate Care Act. "§ 90-113.110.
+Sponsors: Referred to: April 8, 2021 1 A BILL TO BE ENTITLED 2 AN ACT ENAC TING THE NORTH CAROLINA COMPASSIONATE CARE ACT.
+3 The General Assembly of North Carolina enacts: 4 SECTION 1.
+Chapter 90 of the General Statutes is amended by adding a new Article 5 to read: • 6 "Article 5H.
+7 "North Carolina Compassionate Care Act.
+8 " § 90-113.110.
 Short title.
-This Article shall be known and may be cited as the "North Carolina Compassionate Care Act." "§ 90-113.112.
+9 This Article shall be known and may be cited as the "North Carolina Compassionate Care 10 Act."
+11 " § 90-113.112.
 Legislative findings and purpose.
-The General Assembly makes the following findings: Modern medical research has found that cannabis and cannabinoid (1) compounds are effective at alleviating pain, nausea, and other symptoms associated with several debilitating medical conditions.
-As of May 2021, 36 states and the District of Columbia have removed (2) state-level criminal penalties for the medical use, cultivation, and distribution of cannabis, and in enacting this Article, North Carolina now takes similar action to preserve and enhance the health and welfare of its citizens.
-This Article is intended to make only those changes to existing North Carolina (3) laws that are necessary to protect patients and their doctors from criminal and civil penalties and is not intended to change current civil and criminal laws governing the use of cannabis for nonmedical purposes.
-The General Assembly enacts this Article pursuant to its police power to enact (4) legislation for the protection of the health of its citizens, as reserved to the State in the Tenth Amendment of the United States Constitution. "§ 90-113.114.
+12 The General The General Assembly makes the following findings: 13 (1) Modern medical research has found that cannabis and cannabinoid 14 compounds are effective at alleviating pain, nausea, and other symptoms 15 associated with several debilitating medical conditions.
+16 (2) As of May 2021, 36 states and the District of Columbia have removed 17 state-level criminal penalties for the medical use, cultivation, and distribution 18 of cannabis, and in enacting this Article, North Carolina now takes similar 19 action to preserve and enhance the health and welfare of its citizens.
+20 (3) This Article is intended to make only those changes to existing North Carolina 21 laws that are necessary to protect patients and their doctors from criminal and 22 civil penalties and is not intended to change current civil and criminal laws 23 governing the use of cannabis for nonmedical purposes.
+24 (4) The General Assembly enacts this Article pursuant to its police power to enact 25 legislation for the protection of the health of its citizens, as reserved to the 26 State in the Tenth Amendment of the United States Constitution.
+27 " § 90-113.114.
 Definitions.
-The following definitions apply in this Article: Adequate supply. - An amount of usable cannabis derived solely from an (1) intrastate source that is possessed by a qualified patient, or collectively possessed by a qualified patient and the qualified patient's designated caregiver, in an amount that does not exceed what is reasonably necessary to assure the uninterrupted availability of cannabis for a period of 30 days, in any form recommended by the qualified patient's physician for the purpose of card issued by the Department authorizing the person to assist a qualifying patient with the medical use of cannabis.
-A designated caregiver shall be at
+28 The following g definitions apply in this Article: 29 (1) Adequate supply. - An amount of usable cannabis derived solely from an

+(1) intrastate source that is possessed by a qualified patient, or collectively possessed by a qualified patient and the qualified patient's designated caregiver, in an amount that does not exceed what is reasonably necessary to assure the uninterrupted availability of cannabis for a period of 30 days, in any form recommended by the qualified patient's physician for the purpose of alleviating the symptoms or effects of the qualified patient's debilitating medical condition.